Highlights of Colombia Tour

-Join other Solo Travellers on this amazing 13-day adventure through South America’s most alluring colonial kingdom, and discover why Colombia has been chosen as the place to be this year.
+Join other Solo Travellers on this amazing 15-day adventure through South America’s most alluring colonial kingdom, and discover why Colombia has been chosen as the place to be this year.
 Begin your trip in the country’s colonial-come-cosmopolitan capital, Bogotá, home to many brilliant museums.
 Travel north to the picturesque village of Villa de Leyva, Colombia’s most famous colonial town.
 Marvel at the stunning Cocora Valley, famous for its giant wax palm trees.
-Explore the Sierra Nevada Mountains and relax on the unspoilt Caribbean beaches of Palomino.
+Wander the streets of lively Medellín, one of South America’s most exciting cities.
+Explore the Tayrona National Park or relax on the unspoilt Caribbean beaches of Palomino.
 And finally, finish your Colombia tour in the beautiful UNESCO World Heritage town of Cartagena, where a perfectly preserved colonial town gives you a glimpse into the country’s colourful past.
 So, what are you waiting for?

 Terrific art, culture and views in Bogotá

 Take a hike in the Cocora Valley amongst the giant wax palm trees

 Discover the colourful old town of Cartagena on the Caribbean coast

 When you arrive in Bogotá, make your way to the hotel for check-in, which will be from 2pm onwards.
 Today is an arrival day so there are no planned activities.
 If you arrive in time, you can join your guide and the rest of the group for dinner to get to know your fellow travellers!
 Overnight in Bogotá.